andrew-saydjari/DHC/README.md

 ## Development

 Please feel free to post issues and questions about the package or contact andrew.saydjari@cfa.harvard.edu directly.
+Your contributions are welcome.
+Just fork the repository and submit a pull request.

+## FAQ

+We are actively developing GPU capabilities but they are not yet implemented.
+Sparse 3D wavelets are also in process.